 Alice Schori

-Alice (a graduate of Oberlin College) is a field botanist who studied native plants through the New England Wild Flower Society in the mid-1990s.
-She has performed botanical surveys for conservation organizations and the Towns of Hanover and Lyme and spent nine summers doing similar work for the White Mountain National Forest.
+Alice (graduate of Oberlin College) is a field botanist who studied native plants through the New England Wild Flower Society starting in the mid-1990s.
+She has performed botanical surveys for conservation organizations and the Towns of Hanover and Lyme, and spent nine summers doing similar work for the White Mountain National Forest.
+Lynnwood Andrews is a retired clinical child psychologist who has taken botany and plant identification classes through Osher, and at the Native Plant Trust.
+She has volunteered for several environmental and conservation groups focused on plants.

 Participant Testimonials: